Home » Midwest CPA: Quality of Earnings Analysis

 A quality of earnings report can be a substantial investment.

-That being said unless you can afford to easily lose the entire purchase price of the business you are buying it makes sense to protect yourself by having an expert analyze the financials.
+That being said unless you can afford to easily lose the entire purchase price of the business you are buying the benefits from m and a due diligence accounting makes sense to protect yourself by having an expert analyze the financials.

 Were happy to speak with you at any point in your search.

-The best time to reach out is when you are getting close to submitting an LOI on a deal you are serious about.
+The best time to reach out is when you are getting close to submitting an LOI on a deal you are serious about for us to perform due diligence and secure your investment.

 An audit is different from a QoE in a variety of ways.
 For one an audit is a regulated procedure that has specific guidelines for how it needs to be completed.
 A QoE is a consulting engagement that can technically be done by anyone although they are typically done by CPAs.